vintasoftware/playbook/culture_and_practices.md

 # Security

 Security is not something you can do every once in a while, it's a mindset that needs to be baked into your day to day job.
 It's impossible to ensure a system or an organization has zero risk of having a security flaw, so the best way to reduce the odds of having an issue is to educate ourselves on how security works, what are the risks and how to defend ourselves and our applications from attacks.
-This document provides a broad overview of these topics for you to start thinking about security.
+Here is an overview of these topics for you to start thinking about security.

 ## A system is as secure as its weakest component
 Attackers often don't need a big flaw in the main system in order to gain access to critical resources of the system.
 In reality these attacks often start from less important side components of the system exactly because they are often not monitored and carelessly designed.
 But starting from these seemingly unimportant components attackers can pave their way to the core of application.